Guide to Sapporo Snow Festival 2025

 Sapporo City is the capital city of Hokkaido Prefecture, the northernmost prefecture of Japan.
 So as can be expected from being in the North, Hokkaido Prefecture is famous for being one of the coldest areas of Japan with heavy snowfalls during Winter.

 And what can you do when you have lots of snow every year?
 Obviously, snow sculptures!
 Held in early February every year, the Sapporo Snow Festival started in 1950 and became bigger and bigger and nowadays is one of the top tourist attractions in Japan during Winter time.
 Before 2020 the festival was welcoming over 2 million visitors from Japan and abroad and now is back again!
-The 74th Sapporo Snow Festival 2024 is being held from 4th to 11th February in 2024.
+The 75th Sapporo Snow Festival 2025 will be held from 4th to 11th February in 2025.

 Sapporo Snow Festival